deebloo/polyinstant/README.md

 ```JS
 data.query = "{'author': 'Robert Kirkman'}"
 ```
-(NOTE: the query parameter MUST be a string and is parsed before being send to goinstant)
+(NOTE: the query parameter MUST be a string and is parsed before being sent to goinstant)